-It is not anticipated that there would be any additional adverse cumulative effects from implementation of the rdWRMP24 in-combination with the Drought Plan.
-The rdWRMP24 includes the drought measures and complements the Drought Plan.
-Through leakage reduction and network metering, the preferred programme of rdWRMP24 options is designed to improve levels of service for drought permits and orders.
+It is not anticipated that there would be any additional adverse cumulative effects from implementation of the WRMP24 in-combination with the Drought Plan.
+The WRMP24 includes the drought measures and complements the Drought Plan.
+Through leakage reduction and network metering, the preferred programme of WRMP24 options is designed to improve levels of service for drought permits and orders.
 The demand management options will also result in reduced required abstraction at source.
+Should the adaptive pathway be adopted, the first year of use of Option 2.2.2.1 would not be until 2036.
+Further water resources modelling of the option will be required ahead of WRMP29 and this would address any in-combination effects with the Drought Plan 2025.

-6.5.2 Adjacent water company plans and projects (SROs)
+6.6.2 Adjacent water company plans and projects (SROs)

 South Staffs Water's supply boundary is surrounded by Severn Trent Water's supply area.
-Severn Trent Water published their Drought Plan in 2021 and their draft WRMP24 for consultation in November 2022.
+Severn Trent Water published their Drought Plan in 2021 and their draft WRMP24 for consultation in November 202239.
 The draft WRMP24 is now in the revision process with the final WRMP24 expected to be published later this year.
 As such, it is important to note the information used in these assessments is considered to be the most up to date information available.

-As the South Staffs Water's rdWRMP24 preferred plan features demand management measures only, there are unlikely to be any cumulative adverse effects with the options proposed to Severn Trent Water's draft WRMP24 or Drought Plan.
+As the South Staffs Water's WRMP24 preferred plan features demand management measures only, there are unlikely to be any cumulative adverse effects with the options proposed to Severn Trent Water's WRMP24 or Drought Plan.

-Severn Trent Water's draft WRMP24 and Drought Plan both include demand management components, similar to those included in South Staffs Water's rdWRMP24.
+Severn Trent Water's draft WRMP24 and Drought Plan both include demand management components, similar to those included in South Staffs Water's WRMP24.
 Improved water efficiency and leakage reduction across the Midlands will provide beneficial cumulative effects in terms of reduced consumption and water abstraction, as well as reduced energy use due to less water pumping and treatment.
 South Staffs Water will continue to engage with Severn Trent Water as the WRMPs are finalised.